istio/tools/perf/benchmark/README.md

 ## Run performance tests

 The benchmarking script is located at [runner.py](./runner/runner.py).
-This script runs a set of [Fortio](http://fortio.org/) performance tests.
+This script runs a set of [Fortio](http://fortio.org/) or [Nighthawk](https://github.com/envoyproxy/nighthawk) performance tests depending on the kind of LOAD_GEN_TYPE you set before.

-The test has three sidecar modes:

-1. `both` (default): Client and server sidecars are present
-1. `server-sidecar`: Only server sidecar is present.
-1. `baseline`: Client pod directly calls the server pod, no sidecars are present.
+The different sidecar modes and telemetry configurations of performance tests are described in the [Istio performance dashboard](https://perf.dashboard.istio.io/benchmarks/configs_measurements/) site.

 **How to run**: